lowdefy/lowdefy/packages/website/pages/blog/sections/ingrain/solution.md

 Case management handover from a customer point of view is also made simple within the Ingrain customer portal.
 This helps customers with uninterrupted business continuity even when their own staff rotates and responsibilities shift.

-# Insights

-As a company with multiple products, departments and factories, Ingrain was faced with the challenge to develop a bespoke support case management system that goes beyond the scope and capabilities of off-the-shelf ticketing systems.

-Together with Ingrain's team, the Lowdefy Solutions team designed and developed a solution to facilitate the data linked business processes required to promptly address customer support queries from inception to resolution.

-With the improvement in automation, traceability and a deeper insight into the problems their customer are facing, Ingrain build towards improving customer loyalty.